awsdocs/amazon-redshift-developer-guide/doc_source/load-from-emr-steps-configure-iam.md

    redshift:DescribeClusters
    ```

-1. Add the following permission for the IAM role or IAM user that will run the COPY command\.
+1. Add the following permission for the IAM role or user that will run the COPY command\.

    ```
    elasticmapreduce:ListInstances